 Student associations

-Give meaning to your student life: join an association!
+Give meaning to your student life: join a club!

-With its numerous student associations, life on UM campuses is not lacking in dynamism or diversity!
-Whether you'd like to get involved in culture, sport, humanitarian aid, ecology or your field of study, there's sure to be an association for you.
+With numerous student associations, life on UM campuses is both dynamic and diverse!
+Whether you want to get involved in culture, sports, humanitarian work, ecology, or your field of study, there is bound to be an association for you.

-Getting involved in a university association is much more than a simple activity: it's an opportunity to integrate, to meet students from different disciplines, but also to develop new skills beyond academic training.
-Getting involved in an association means opening up to the world, fulfilling your student life and helping you to succeed at university.
+Getting involved in a university club is much more than just an activity: it's an opportunity to integrate, meet students from different fields of study, and develop new skills beyond your academic training.
+Getting involved in a club means opening yourself up to the world, thriving in your student life, and promoting your academic success.

-Associations play a key role in the development of the University of Montpellier.
-They contribute to the liveliness of our campuses, improve students' daily lives and provide a real learning ground and experience for those who get involved.
+Associations play a key role in promoting the University of Montpellier.
+They contribute to campus life, improve the daily lives of students, and offer a real learning and experience ground for those who get involved.

 Create, Register, Manage: the keys to getting off to a good start